yewstack/yew/README.md

 #### 😱 Found a bug?

 Please [report all bugs!](https://github.com/yewstack/yew/issues/new/choose) We are happy to help support developers fix the bugs they find if they are interested and have the time.
+Please don't ask questions using the issue tracker – instead use our Discord server or the [Github discussions](https://github.com/yewstack/yew/discussions).

 #### 🤓 Want to help translate?